sighupio/fury-getting-started/fury-alpha-on-eks/README.md

 Replace the field `<SSH_PUBLIC_KEY>` with the public key you want to use to access the worker nodes.
 You can add different nodePools, or edit the existing one should you prefer.

-From this `furyctl` automatically deploys a battle-tested private EKS Cluster.
+From these parameters `furyctl` will automatically deploy a battle-tested **private** EKS Cluster with 3 tainted worker nodes to be used for infrastructural components.

 More details about the kubernetes provisioner can be found [here][provisioner-kubernetes-aws-reference].